-This course is concerned with understanding and embracing a form of justice that satisfies human need and promotes reconciliation.
-Beginning with key theoretical underpinnings and a multi-disciplinary approach to concepts of justice and reconciliation, this course will explore the contemporary applications of justice and reconciliation in post-war settings, both locally and internationally.
-Presenter and participants will critique and compare various popular expressions of societal justice and reconciliation through structures such as: The International Criminal Court (ICC), Truth and Reconciliation Commissions (TRC), Restitution/Reparations, and Reintegration Strategies.
-In addition, various parallel and collective indigenous justice efforts will be studied and compared with the dominant justice systems.
-Of particular interest are the growing innovations in new hybrid justice models that attempt to satisfy the collective needs of traumatized societies, and the continued search for how to ensure a future transmission of generational justice that is embedded with a concern for the common good and reconciliation.
+This course delves into the theory and practice of reconciliation, exploring ways to satisfy human needs and promote peace.
+Through a multidisciplinary approach, participants will examine the key theoretical concepts underpinning justice and reconciliation and explore their contemporary applications in post-war settings both locally and globally.
+The course will also critically analyze various popular expressions of societal justice and reconciliation, including the International Criminal Court, Truth and Reconciliation Commissions, Restitution/Reparations, and Reintegration Strategies.
+Participants will study and compare parallel and collective indigenous justice efforts with dominant justice systems.
+The course will also focus on new hybrid justice models that aim to satisfy the collective needs of traumatized societies, and ways to ensure a future transmission of generational justice embedded with a concern for the common good and reconciliation.

 Many democracies have been plagued by accusations of election fraud and manipulation.
 An aspect of peacebuilding includes ensuring the integrity of electoral processes as a foundation for productive conversation among rival groups and as a pivotal measure for hearing the ‘voice’ of the people.
 This module will deepen participants’ understanding regarding fair elections and the necessary conditions for holding free elections.
 But elections are not enough in themselves.
 There must also be capacities for good governance.
 Participants will explore these capacities and how the citizenry can work to ensure that they enjoy good governance.